w3c/wai-dynamic-planning/source/acknowledgements.html.erb.md

 ## Credits

-All other icons are from [Font Awesome](http://fontawesome.io) by Dave Gandy.
+All icons are from [Font Awesome](http://fontawesome.io) by Dave Gandy.